-This course combined two subjects which are Process Economics & Project Management.
-Students are required to compute a specific economic measure of worth for estimated cash flows over a specific period of time in the engineering economy study.
-In the Project Management study, students will gain knowledge on planning, scheduling, and controlling of project activities to achieve performance, cost, and time objectives, for a given scope of works, while using resources efficiently and effectively.
+This is a two-in-one course covering both Process Economy and Project Management topics.
+Engineering economy is the application of economic factors and criteria to evaluate alternatives, considering the time value of money.
+The engineering economy study involves computing a specific economic measure of worth for estimated cash flows over a specific period of time.
+Project Management is the art of planning, scheduling, and controlling project activities to achieve performance, cost, and time objectives, for a given scope of work, while using resources efficiently and effectively.